Plurisubharmonic functions with discontinuous boundary behavior: Large discontinuity sets in the unit ball

 In this section, we consider the Dirichlet problem for the complex Monge--Ampère equation in the unit ball \(B \subset \C^n\) for a class of the boundary data where the discontinuity set is not b-pluripolar.
 Specifically, our boundary function will be a characteristic function

 for a multi-circular, open set \(A \subset \partial B\) such that \(\bar A\) does not meet the hyperplanes \(\{z_j=0\}\).
-Since the relative boundary \(\partial A\) is multi-circular as well, \cite[Example~3.2]{djire} shows that the discontinuity set of \(\phi_A\) is not b-pluripolar.
+Since the relative boundary \(\partial A\) is multi-circular as well, \cite[Example~3.4]{djire} shows that the discontinuity set of \(\phi_A\) is not b-pluripolar.

 The tool needed to prove uniqueness in this setting is provided by the following lemma. \begin{lemma} Let \(A \subset \partial B\) satisfy the requirements above.
-Then \(P(\phi_{A})\) may be written as an envelope over uniformly continuous functions. \end{lemma} \begin{proof} We begin by introducing the notation
+Then \(P(\phi_{A})\) is continuous, and may be written as an envelope over uniformly continuous functions. \end{lemma} \begin{proof} We begin by introducing the notation

 As a direct consequence of \cite[Theorem~2.11]{djire}, \(P_{\text{cont}}(\phi_{\bar A})=P(\phi_{\bar A})=P_{\text{rad}}(\phi_{\bar A})\), and clearly

 We claim that \(P_{\text{rad}}(\phi_{\bar A}) = P_{\text{rad}}(\phi_{A})\).
 To see this, fix